OpenBB-finance/OpenBB/openbb_terminal/miscellaneous/scripts/README.md

 test is printed inline while the test is being run.

 If there is an error, one can identify the command and or series of steps that causes it fairly easily.

-Output from the integration tests can also be viewed in the `integration_test_output` folder .